 Financial Implications: Globally this opportunity is quantified as being worth 142.25 billion € over the next 5 years.
-Ferrovial estimates that this opportunity is quantified with the aid of those companies within the group whose purpose is the construction of treatment plants
+Ferrovial estimates that this opportunity is quantified with the aid of those companies within the group whose purpose is the construction of treatment plants.
+The medium to long-term impact of the opportunity associated with climate change is calculated as a 35% increase in the turnover of the construction of treatment plants in the United States.
+(56,094,045 €)

 Ferrovial has extensive experience and expertise in design, building and maintenance of all types of water transportation and wastewater/water treatment plants.
 The strategy being applied is to contribute and offer said expertise in the form of innovative solutions to municipalities with a need for this type of infrastructures.
-This strategy is implemented by intensifying our marketing work in our target countries, which include the USA, Colombia, Mexico, Spain, the United Kingdom, Poland, Saudi Arabia and Qatar.
+This strategy is implemented by intensifying our marketing work in our target countries, which include the USA, Colombia, Mexico, Spain, the United Kingdom, Poland, Saudi Arabia and

+Qatar.
 This opportunity was identified as part of the "Water Footprint" project carried out recently.
 Ferrovial developed a project that is applicable to all operations throughout the Ferrovial Group over which we exercise operational control.
-The project's aim is to identify Ferrovial's main water management-linked risks and opportunities.
+The project's aim is to identify Ferrovial's main water management-linked risks and opportunities..
 It was necessary to hold working meetings to identify the risks which affect - or might affect - execution of activities, as well as the opportunities for action, all of this in relation to water.
 An example is that in USA, the Baytown Area Water Authority project will help the City of Baytown meet new surface water usage rules by treating up to six million gallons of surface water from the CIWA canal to clean, potable water for residents.PLW was selected by the Baytown Area Water Authority (BAWA) to construct a new 6 MGD Surface Treatment Plant for the community.
-The completed project will cost about \$46 million.
-1euro = 1.2022 USD
+The development of this type of projects would cost in the future of around \$46 million.
+The cost of realizing the opportunity is calculated taking into account construction, operation and maintenance =\$46 million = € 40,965,358) 1euro = 1.1229 USD "